Preserving Zanzibar's natural heritage for future generations

 As Zanzibar's only national park, we are committed to protecting the rare Zanzibar red colobus monkey and other endemic species, preserving the delicate mangrove ecosystems, and maintaining the ecological balance of this precious natural habitat.

-Protecting the park's unique biodiversity including the endangered Zanzibar red colobus monkey and fragile mangrove ecosystems through active habitat preservation and species monitoring.
+Protecting the park's unique biodiversity including the endangered Zanzibar red colobus monkey and fragile mangrove ecosystems through active habitat preservation and species monitoring programs.

 Engaging local communities in conservation efforts through education programs, sustainable livelihood initiatives, and equitable benefit-sharing from tourism revenue.